-Originally from El Paso, Texas, Eric Soto has been coaching volleyball for 20 years.
+Originally from El Paso, Texas, Eric Soto has been coaching volleyball for 23 years.
 He was introduced to the game in 1999 when he was asked to coach 7th grade girls at the middle school which he was teaching at.
-Since that time, Eric has coached middle school and high school at the 3A, 4A, 5A and 6A classifications.
+Since that time, Eric has coached middle school and high school at the 3A, 4A, 5A and 6A classifications around the state.
 In 2009, his family moved to Central Texas, after he joined the coaching staff at Hutto High School.
-For the past six years, Eric has been the varsity head coach at Taylor High School, the home of the Ducks.
-He is very glad and excited to be a Cedar Ridge Raider this school year.
+Following four years with the Hippos, he was named to his first head coaching position in the Austin area.
+For the following six years, Eric was the varsity coach at Taylor High School, the home of the Ducks, before coming to Cedar Ridge as an assistant coach in 2019.
+This will be his second year as the head coach of the Raider volleyball program.

 In his career, Eric has worked volleyball camps with universities and coaches around the country including Texas Christian University individual skills and team camps, New Mexico State University individual skills and team camps, Radford University individual camp, University of Texas at El Paso individual skills satellite camp, and Charlene Johnson-Tagaloa setter and individual camps.
 He has also coordinated several volleyball clinics including Rapidfire Volleyball Club clinics, Ken Murphy’s (UTEP) clinics, Marcy Jenkins’s (Radford), Charlene Johnson-Tagaloa’s and Kevin Hambly’s (USA Volleyball) clinics.
 In addition, he was also asked to present to the Texas Girls Coaches Association at the El Paso satellite clinic in August 2008.

 Eric began his club coaching experience in 2003 with Sunspots Volleyball Club in El Paso.
 From 2005 to 2009, he coached for Rapidfire Volleyball Club serving as a head coach from 14s, 15s, 16s, and 18s.
 Eric also served as the Club Director for Rapidfire in his last two years with the club.
-Since his move to Austin area, he has coached for Pflugerville Volleyball Club, Texas Eclipse Volleyball, Club Jollyville and CAPTEX at 13s, 14s,15s, 16s, 17s.
-Eric is IMPACT certified, CPR/First Aid/AED trained and is a member of the Texas Girls Coaches Association and Texas High School Coaches Association.
+Since his move to th Austin area, he has coached for Pflugerville Volleyball Club, Texas Eclipse Volleyball, Club Jollyville, CAPTEX and Roots at 13s, 14s,15s, 16s, 17s.
+Eric is IMPACT certified, CPR/First Aid/AED trained and is a member of the Texas Girls Coaches Association, the Texas High School Coaches Association and the American Volleyball Coaches Association.

 Eric is a World Geography teacher at Cedar Ridge High School.
-He earned a Bachelor’s degree in Liberal Arts (History) from the University of Texas at El Paso in 1998.
+He earned a Bachelor’s degree in Liberal Arts in History from the University of Texas at El Paso in 1998.
 He is married and has three children.
 Outside of volleyball he enjoys cooking and listening to music.
+GO RAIDERS!

-Coach Pina has taught the wonderful world of mathematics for 12 years.
-Prior to CHS, he taught at Walsh MS and Burnet MS in Austin ISD.
+Coach Pina has taught the wonderful world of mathematics for 13 years.
+Prior to Cedar Ridge, he taught at Connally HS in PfISD, Walsh MS in Round Rock ISD and Burnet MS in Austin ISD.
 He has taught everything from 6th Grade Math to Pre-AP Algebra II.
-His teaching assignments for the 2020-21 school year are still TBD.
+Coach Pina will join the Algebra 1/Algebraic Reasoning team this year.

 Coach Pina’s philosophy for both on the court and in the classroom is: